About

 As I am a loiterer all the time since March 2020, my current powers and responsibilities include but are not limited to—

 Wi-Fi unit administration.
-As I changed the name and password of Wi-Fi units, I maintain responsibility over the units.
-I supplied the Wi-Fi units friendly names to ensure easy recognition.
-I also supplied it with a strong password to ensure security.
+I maintain those 2 Wi-Fi devices because monthly bills are issued under my name.
+At times, I unplug those Wi-Fi devices to give them a break.
+Consumer electronics are not designed to run 24/7.
 I can gracefully lose power over the unit by resetting it to its factory settings or telling a new administrator the Wi-Fi and device login passwords.
 This is also my riskiest power, as many Wi-Fi users bear grudges against me.

 Peace Pledge – World BEYOND War

 In January 16, 2024, I signed the Peace Pledge of World BEYOND War by email to symbolize to the world that I am civilian-oriented.
 I oppose militarism and mandatory military service because the human species is not designed to fight at all.
 Human history started 200,000 years ago, while the institution of war only started 12,000 years ago.
 We call tell by their anatomy and psychology that humans are not meant to be warriors—and no amount of pro-military defense and support can change that, not even by the smallest bit.
 Imposing military culture or any elements of military culture only exacerbates pain and suffering in the long term.
-"Patriotism" and "security" are pretentious monikers invoked to impose militarism.
+"Patriotism" and "security" are pretentious monikers invoked to impose militarism, which in turn sponsors a culture of violence.

 Basic